9. User Interface¶

-Refer to Installation for instructions on how to install DEVSIM
+Refer to Supported platforms for instructions on how to install DEVSIM

 .
 Once installed, DEVSIM